Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Nkisi is a Bantu word loosely meaning "to take care" and refers to spiritual objects that connect the living world with the spiritual realm.

-By 2011 when Hidden River (shown above) was painted, Minter was solidifying his lacy veiling style.
+By 2011 when Hidden River (above) was painted, Minter was solidifying his lacy veiling style.
 The hidden aspects are the mystery he generates from iconizing familiar objects.

-This painting was created to commemorate the 35th “Art and Survival” anniversary issue of the International Review of African American Art (IRAAA) founded by art historian Samella Lewis and two associates.
+This painting was created to commemorate the 35th “Art and Survival” anniversary issue of the International Review of African American Art (IRAAA) founded by art historian Samella Lewis and now published by the Hampton University Museum.
+The 35 shells in the river commemorate that achievement and they also are embedded in a striking snake metaphor representing All-Seeing presence:

-For artist and arts administrator Daniel Minter, the creative act is fundamentally one of revelation.
-As he said during an interview about his Indigo Arts Alliance on the August 12, 2025 edition of the PBS News Hour, he believes it is “the responsibility of an artist to make the unseen seen” in a process that should be carried out with community.
-This vision, however, extends beyond the human realm and incorporates a world populated by transhuman beings, both spiritual including orixás (orishas) and physical.
+During an interview about his Indigo Arts Alliance on the August 12, 2025 PBS News Hour, Minter emphasized that "the responsibility of an artist is to make the unseen seen” in a process that should involve the community.
+This vision, however, extends beyond the human realm and includes transhuman beings, both physical and spiritual including orixás (orishas).

 This idea of encompassing the seen and the unseen was echoed by nature writer Samaa Abdurraquib, who at a Maine Coastal Botanical Garden interview with Minter three weeks earlier, began by thanking “all of the beings seen and unseen who made it possible for us to gather.”